 y is not used and x/y-position is the most powerful aesthetic in visualization, we will map

 avgRuns to the y-axis.
 In terms of geoms, I am somewhat indifferent between points and bars, let’s try both.
-Points:
+Points are shown in Figure 9.2.

 As is often the case with using